Effects of the Chernobyl disaster: Future study

 Studying the populations that were exposed to radiation after the Chernobyl accident has provided data linking exposure to radiation and the future development of cancer.

 Cases of pediatric thyroid cancer, likely caused by absorption of Iodine-131 into the thyroid gland, increased in Ukraine and Belarus 3 to 4 years after the accident.
 Children were most at risk, and cases did not seem to increase in adults.
 The greatest increase was seen in children who were the youngest at the time of exposure, and most of the pediatric thyroid cases were reported in Gomel, Belarus, where the population was exposed to the highest levels of contamination.
 The majority of the cases that appeared in the exposed population were papillary thyroid cancer.

 Before the accident, the rate of thyroid cancer in children in Belarus was less than 1 per million.
 By 1995, nine years after the disaster, the number of cases of pediatric thyroid cancer in Gomel Oblast rose to 100 per million per year.
-Even as adults those who were exposed to the radiation as children may still be at risk of developing thyroid cancer decades after the exposure.
-It is important to study the at risk population throughout their lives, and observe if different patterns arise in tumors that develop with longer latency.
+Even as adults, those who were exposed to the radiation as children may still be at risk of developing thyroid cancer decades after the exposure.
+It is important to study the at-risk population throughout their lives and observe if different patterns arise in tumours that develop with longer latency.

-A group of experts who are part of the Agenda for Research on Chernobyl Health (ARCH) have proposed a series of potential studies that would examine the continued effects from the Chernobyl accident, and provide more information on the full extent of related health consequences.
+A group of experts affiliated with the Agenda for Research on Chernobyl Health (ARCH) has proposed a series of potential studies to examine the ongoing effects of the Chernobyl accident and provide more information on the full extent of related health consequences.
 Results from lifelong observation of the exposed population could provide more information on risks as well as future protection against radiation exposure.